LostTeku/Reingekekst-Plugin/README.md

 # Reingekekst-Plugin
  A troll plugin for trolling other players, who could've guessed!

- Currently there are only 5 commands that are available.

 Command | Permission | Description
 -------- | -------- | --------
 /nofood [player] | keks.nofood | The player can't fill up his foodbar with any type of food.